marnix/zigmmverify/README.md

 # Next tasks

+- Verify that 'normal' tokens don't start with `$`.

 - Split `rule.zig` (which just iterates over all inference rules, renaming `VerifyState`?) off of `verify.zig`, so that the latter can verify proofs using a new `prove.zig`.